cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P7: [Task 1] "So you'd have in this case, in fact, you probably have another index."

 ### Data Scale/Granularity (Connor: Move up ^)
   - P8: "And not just, you know, it might be nice to look at one individual, but really, this is this is really more about the ensemble than it is any single individual."

-### Refrences to Ensemble Analysis (Validation -> Somewhere with the ensemble stuff at the top ^)

-  - P4: "And also multiple measurements across different of these input parameters, for example, to see how the behavior and others is changing, in particular, how the performance might improve or degrade, according to that."
-  - P8: "And so, you know, we do an ensemble of runs, typically, you know, I don't know, five or 10 different runs, right.
-Really important, especially for the cloud"

-### Profile Level Metrics are Metadata (^Connor: Can merge up in metadata somewhere)

-  - P8: "You know . . . just total overall execution time, I could see that being metadata."

-### Retrieving data (^ Connor: merge up to limitations)

-  - P8 " Um, and so part part of this is, is a little bit whether some, for some things, it's going to be hard for me to say, is this really captured by the [EnsembleAPI]  object?
-Or is it just the case that I don't know how to get it out?"

-### How do people keep track of their analysis?
-(Merge Opportunity)

-  - P5 wishes for a history of analysis
-      - “But right now, I'm having like a lot of steps where I use this data to make some analysis on and all the time you like, have to handle the different [EnsembleAPI Object] and the different objects and all your calculations again, by yourself.
-And they kind of get lost in a way...
-But like after 20 notebook cells, you really get lost with what's going on where and, like, what I'm missing is like, not a [EnsembleAPI Object] object, but like a container, where you can add all your analysis to in a ways that this is also carrying some metadata for you to allow to, like, get back some specific analysis that you're done, like, two weeks prior that way.”

-### Ensemble Analysis in Performance Analysis (Merge Opportuinity)

-  - P5: And we also want to make different measurements, with different runs.
-Because of course, conditions in HPC can vary a lot, depending on node placement, or noisy neighbors, or whatever.
-  - P6: Is there are the runs on AWS more noisy?
-And then also comparing the performance?
-So if you have essentially comparable hardware, you know, on pram, and then in the clouds, do you get the same performance?
-So that included basically lots of repeat runs to do attempt to tackle the noise question and runs at different scales to to attempt to see the difference in performance.